Bring Your Own Device (BYOD) Information

 Enrolling Your Device into the College Management System

-For deployment of the above mentioned software (as well as settings etc), we require that all students with a Windows or Mac computer to enrol their device into the school's BYOD managment system.
+For deployment of the above mentioned software (as well as settings etc), we require that all students with a Windows or Mac computer to enrol their device into the school's BYOD management system.
 Students with Chromebooks need to sign in with their RBCC account details.

 Warranty and Accidental Damage Protection